MicrosoftDocs/visualstudio-docs/docs/data-tools/create-parameterized-tableadapter-queries.md

      -or-

 -   Add a query to an existing TableAdapter, adding a WHERE clause with the desired parameters to the SQL statement.
-For more information, See [How to: Create TableAdapter Queries](../data-tools/how-to-create-tableadapter-queries.md).

 #### To create a parameterized query while designing a data-bound form